-- Master's Degree in Discipline/Related Discipline: Nearly all students admitted to the PhD in Epidemiology program have a master’s degree.
-Although a master’s degree specifically in epidemiology is not required, preference is given to applicants who have a background in epidemiology, statistics, and the health sciences, including behavioral medicine, environmental health, medicine, or a public health discipline.
+To apply for the Epidemiology PhD program, you must have a bachelor’s degree.
+Nearly all students admitted to the program have master’s degrees.
+Though a master’s degree specifically in epidemiology is not required, preference is given to applicants who have backgrounds in environmental health; epidemiology; the health sciences, including behavioral medicine; medicine; a public health discipline; or statistics.